joemoore/labs-practices-site/README.md

 This will connect to a bash shell in the container immediately after it has finished the build process.

-The default working directory in the shell will be the Tanzu Developer Center git repo directory _(it is mounted as a volume in the container)_.
+The default working directory in the shell will be the Labs Practices Site git repo directory _(it is mounted as a volume in the container)_.
 All file edits/additions made from within the container are persistent and saved on the host system.

 The container is configured to replicate a fully functional local developer setup.
 From within the Dev Container shell prompt, run `make help` to see a list of available actions.